 This MNT concentration will provide interns with additional experience in their specialty before entering their professions.
 The MNT sites can be a long term care, an inpatient or outpatient setting, which could also be the site of a community rotation.
 Up to twenty-five (25) interns will be accepted each year.

-September – July of each year
+11 months, September – July

 - 22 months for part-time interns

-The ISPP Program requires that you complete a week of orientation which will be held on campus at CSUSB during the second week of September.
+The ISPP Program requires that you complete a week of orientation which will be held on campus at CSUSB during the first week of September.
 Details regarding lodging arrangements will be provided on acceptance to the program.

-How to Earn the Certificate
+How to Complete the Program